KevinA410/KViewer/README.md

 # KViewer
-Simple image viewer writed in Java
+A simple image viewer writed in Java